ysmood/nokit/readme.md

         	to: (path) -> Promise
         }
         ```
-        Each piped handler will recieve a `fileInfo` object:
+        Each piped handler will recieve a
+        object that extends `nofs`'s fileInfo object:
         ```coffee
         {
         	# Set the contents and return self.